-All other trade names, trademarks and service marks of other companies appearing in this prospectus are the property of their respective holders.
-Solely for convenience, the trademarks and trade names in the prospectus are referred to without the $^{\circledR}$ and $^{\intercal M}$ symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+All other trade names, trademarks and service marks of other companies appearing in this registration statement are the property of their respective holders.
+Solely for convenience, the trademarks and trade names in this registration statement are referred to without the $^{\$}$ and $^{\texttt{TM}}$ symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
 We do not intend our use or display of other companies' trademarks and trade names to imply a relationship with, or endorsement or sponsorship of us by, any other companies.